wp-plugins/post-state-tags/readme.txt

 * Both these changes make it super easy to spot the variety of types of post status in the admin view
 * Supports all Wordpress Post status values: Published (no styling), Future (Grey), Draft (blue), Pending (green), Private (yellow), Protected (red), Sticky (purple tag only)
 * Support for additional post statuses Archived (brown) via [Archive Post Status](http://wordpress.org/plugins/archived-post-status/) plugin
-* Supports the 4.2 status (in black) of the Front Page and Blog Post Page to easily spot those pages
+* Supports the 4.2 status (in black) of the Front Page and Posts Page (blog page) to easily spot those pages

 > Some inspiration for the tags was taken from the [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/)